Kanuri language: Nigeria

 The Kanuri region in Nigeria consists of Borno State and Yobe State.
-Some other states such as Jigawa, Gombe and Bauchi are also dominated by Kanuri people, but they are not included in this region.
-Cities and towns where Kanuri is spoken include Maiduguri, Damaturu, Hadejia, Akko, Duku, Kwami, Kano, Kaduna, Gusau, Jos and Lafia.
+Some other states such as Jigawa, Gombe and Bauchi are also has small number of Kanuri people, but they are not included in this region.
+Cities and towns where Kanuri is spoken include Maiduguri, Damaturu, Hadejia, Kano, Kaduna, Gusau, Jos and Lafia.

 In central Nigeria, the Kanuri are usually referred to as Bare-Bari or Beriberi.

 Central Kanuri, also known as Yerwa Kanuri, is the main language of the Kanuri people living in Borno State, Yobe State and Gombe State, and it is usually referred to as Kanuri in Nigeria.

 Manga Kanuri, which is the main language of the Kanuri people in Yobe State, Jigawa State and Bauchi State, is usually referred to as Manga or Mangari or Mangawa, and they are distinct from the Kanuri, which is a term generally used for speakers of Central Kanuri.

 The Kanembu language is also spoken in Borno State on the border with Chad.

 Niger

 In Niger, the Kanuri region is composed of Diffa Region and Zinder Region in the southeast.
 Parts of Agadez Region are also Kanuri.
 Cities where it is spoken include Zinder, Diffa, N'Guigmi and Bilma.

 In Zinder region, the main dialect is Manga.
 In Diffa Region, the main dialect is Tumari or Kanembu; Kanembu is spoken by a minority.
 In Agadez Region, the main dialect is Bilma.
-Central Kanuri is minority dialect, and is commonly referred to as Bare-Bari or Beriberi.
+Central Kanuri is a minority dialect, and is commonly referred to as Bare-Bari or Beriberi.